Slovenia looks to avoid EU bailout with early debt buyback

 "If the T-bill auction and buy-back is successful, they should follow this up quickly with an effort to tap the Eurobond market, to get cash in the banks," Ash added.

-Among other pledges, Bratusek has promised to launch at the end of next week the privatization of at least one big state-owned firm, possibly a bank.
+Among other pledges, Bratusek has promised to launch at the end of next week the privatisation of at least one big state-owned firm, possibly a bank.